mrkaleArduinoLib/gbj_appsmooth/README.md

 ## gbj_appsmooth()

 #### Description
+Constructor creates the class instance object and is overloaded with various combinations of valid range limits applied implicitly for all smoothed measures.
-Constructor is implicit and only creates the class instance object.
-However, it is templated for particular generic smoothing library type and samples data type.
+* It is templated for particular generic smoothing library type and samples data types.
+* If constructor has just one argument, that one is considered as the maximum of general valid range.
+* If both arguments are defined, the constructor sorts them internally if needed.
+* General limits can be overriden at individual measures by corresponding [setters](#setRange).

 #### Syntax
     gbj_appsmooth<class SMT, typename DAT>()
+    gbj_appsmooth<class SMT, typename DAT>(DAT valMin, DAT valMax) gbj_appsmooth<class SMT, typename DAT>(DAT valMax)

 #### Parameters
 * **SMT**: Type of a generic smoothing library instance object.